Roseinfire/HtmlS/README.md

 `HtmlScript` provides solutions for classical html problems. <br>
 No need to close tags, `no need tricks` with css. <br>
 Easily create elements with relative sizes. <br>
-Choose your layout and don't think about screen orientation. <br>
+Choose the layout and don't think about screen orientation. <br>
 Seems that images look bad before loaded? <br>
 We provide a preview while the site isn't loaded completely. <br>
 With HtmlScript you can `almost draw` sites.